Why Workout Recovery Is More Important Than You Think (Even If Your Idea Of Exercise Is "Running" Errands)

 There's a misconception that calories are a unit of measurement for food—in reality, they're actually a unit of energy, not unlike a watt or a joule.
 In this case, though, your body is the light bulb—and food is your fuel.

 Nutrition is the foundation of any recovery routine, regardless of the activity you're recovering from.
-Carbohydrates are excellent at helping your body replenish its depleted stores of glycogen and boost your energy, but if you really want to recover optimally, you're going to need protein as well.
+Carbohydrates are excellent at helping your body replenish its depleted stores of glycogen and boost your energy, but if you really want to recover optimally, you're going to need protein1 as well.
 Protein is an essential nutrient in recovery because it increases muscle protein synthesis—a fancy way of saying ""it repairs your muscles after they've been subjected to activity and makes them stronger in the process."
 Adequate protein intake can be tough, which is why we love quick and efficient sources like Core Power protein drinks (we're partial to their vanilla flavor).
 At 26 grams per bottle, keeping these RTD bottles on hand is a surefire to make sure we're refueling our bodies with the stuff it needs (whatever the day throws at us).

 Carbs and protein aren't the only things you lose after a workout (or a particularly long day).
 Lest we forget—nearly 60% of your body is water.
 And just because you're not dripping sweat onto a gym mat doesn't mean you're not losing water throughout the day.
 So replacing all of these lost fluids isn't just an important part of recovery; it's an important part of, well, life.